-Jean Fouquet, Job and his False illumination verse - this is Job 13:15:
+Jean Fouquet, Job and his False Comforters between 1452 and 1460 illumination creation.

-In the fourth speech by Job - this is the speech that opens the second cycle of speeches - Job appeals to creation.
 God's controlling power is arbitrary and unprincipled.
 God interferes the natural order. interferes with the human order, and this is itself a subversion of the Genesis portrait of creation as a process whose goal and crown is humankind.
 Again, Job demands a trial.
-He demands a trial in the widely guoted and mistranslated
+He demands a trial in the widely guoted and mistranslated verse - this is Job 13:15: